Teacher Retirement System of Texas: Primary functions

-TRS serves active and retired public and higher education employees of the state through its four core competencies.
-The plan administers an array of benefits, including service and disability retirement benefits, death and survivor benefits, health benefit programs, and long-term care insurance.
+TRS of Texas serves active and retired public and higher education employees across Texas.The defined benefit pension plan administers service and disability retirement benefits, death and survivor benefits, health benefit programs, and long-term care insurance.
 It also manages a pension trust fund for the benefit of its members.
-The trust fund is presently the largest public pension fund in the state and the sixth largest overall in the nation, based on asset size.
-The fund is established through contributions from the State of Texas and employers (approximately 18.8%), TRS members (approximately 18.2%) and investment returns (approximately 63%) since inception 1938-2017.
+The TRS trust fund is the largest public pension fund in the state and the sixth largest overall in the nation, based on asset size ($225 billion at the end of FY 2025).
+The fund is established through contributions from the State of Texas and members' employers (approximately 19.5%), TRS members themselves (approximately 18.5%) and investment returns (approximately 62%) (percentages as of Oct.
+2024).